Culf maps and edgewise subdivision: The last-vertex map

 \section{The last-vertex map}

-\begin{blanko}{Categories of elements.} Let $X\colon \CC\op\to\spaces$ be a presheaf.
-The {\em category of elements} of $X$ is by definition $\el(X) \coloneqq \CC \comma X$, the domain of the right fibration corresponding to $X$ under the basic straightening-unstraightening equivalence of $\infty$-categories $\RFib(\CC) \simeq \PrSh(\CC)$ (due to Lurie~\cite{HTT}; see \cite[Thm~3.4.6]{AyalaFrancis:Fibrations} for a model-independent statement). \end{blanko}
+\begin{blanko}[Categories of elements] Let $X\colon \CC\op\to\spaces$ be a presheaf.
+The {\em category of elements} of $X$ is by definition $\el(X) \coloneqq \CC \comma X$, the domain of the right fibration corresponding to $X$ under the basic straightening-unstraightening equivalence of $\infty$-categories $\RFib(\CC) \simeq \PrSh(\CC)$ (due to Lurie~\cite{HTT}; see \cite[Thm~3.4.6]{AyalaFrancis:Fibrations} for a model-independent statement).
+Notice that $\el(X)$ is an $\infty$-category, but we retain the traditional and shorter terminology ``category of elements'' throughout. \end{blanko}